metaDAOproject/JTD-docs/docs/mechanics.md

 ## How the Meta-DAO implements futarchy

-The Meta-DAO is implemented as 3 programs on the Solana blockchain:
+The Meta-DAO is implemented as 3 open-source programs on the Solana blockchain:
 - a *conditional vault* program,
 - a *central-limit order book (CLOB)* program,
 - and a program that manages that orchestrates futarchy, named *autocrat* as a double-entendre playing on the fact that the program is both *auto*nomous and the final arbiter of all DAO decisions.

-All code is open-source. *META* is the native token of the DAO.
+Additionally, *META* is the native token of the Meta-DAO.

 ### Conditional vault program